jexnator/starter-academic/content/publication/CloudSec/index.md

 Customers are responsible for securing their data, operating systems, networks, platforms, and other resources created in the AWS Cloud.
 Customers are accountable for maintaining the confidentiality, integrity, and availability of their data in the cloud, and for meeting specific business and compliance requirements for their workloads.

-The division of responsibilities varies depending on the type of AWS services used, implying different levels of responsibility for AWS and the customers.
+The division of responsibilities varies depending on the type of AWS services used, implying different levels of responsibility for AWS and the customers.<br>

+`Authentication vs. Authorization`<br>
+- Authentication is the process of identifying the users and validating who they claim to be.
+- Authorization is the process (after authentication) to give the user access to specific resources (mostly role-based)

+`AWS Identity and Access Management (IAM)`<br>
+`Amazon Cognito for Authentication`<br>